amp-labs/connectors/providers/marketo/README.md

+# Marketo Connector

+The connector currently supports Leads API only.

 # Write connnector

-Currently the Write connector supports Leads API only.

 The objects that we can write to currently are:
  - Companies